Site analysis: Utilities

 Information for utilities concerning the site can be found through the utility departments and companies in the local area.
 Generally, the company has a print of the drawing of this information needed.
 Information in this print includes the location of all utilities and their locations around or on the site itself.

 Sensory

 Much of the sensory information collected will be done through first hand experience.
 The information is obtained from sketching and photographs (sometimes aerial photographs).
 Direct observation of other sensory elements of noise, odors, smoke, and pollutant areas must also be completed.

 Human and cultural

 This information can be obtained through census statistics on the neighborhood.
 Information regarding these statistics is available from the local municipal planning agency.
-This information includes activities among people on the site and their relationships to these activities.
+This information includes activities among people on the site and their relationships to these activities...

 Climate

-This information can be obtained through the local weather service or any third party services such as Data Pot (httpd://datapot.io).
+This information can be obtained through the local weather service, third party services, and climatic surveys.
 Conditions such as rainfall, snowfall, humidity, and temperature over months must be considered and analyzed.
 The sun-path and vertical sun angles throughout an entire year are important to note.